superluminar-io/fullstack-serverless-workshop/docs/static-hosting.md

     ```typescript
     import { execSync } from 'child_process';
     import * as path from 'path';
     import {
-      aws_cloudfront as cloudfront,
-      aws_cloudfront_origins as origins,
-      aws_s3 as s3,
-      aws_s3_deployment as s3deploy,
     CfnOutput,
     DockerImage,
     RemovalPolicy } from 'aws-cdk-lib';
+    import * as cloudfront from 'aws-cdk-lib/aws-cloudfront';
+    import * as origins from 'aws-cdk-lib/aws-cloudfront-origins';
+    import * as s3 from 'aws-cdk-lib/aws-s3';
+    import * as s3deploy from 'aws-cdk-lib/aws-s3-deployment';
     import { Construct } from 'constructs';
     import * as fs from 'fs-extra';